jtribe/ios-tools/README.md

 # iOS Scripting Tools

-These tools handle several common iOS scripting tasks, such as developer environment setup, CI and deployment to iTunes Connect.
+These tools handle several common iOS scripting tasks, such as:

+- Developer environment setup
+- CI
+- Certificates and provisioning profiles (using Fastlane [match](https://github.com/fastlane/match))
+- Deployment to iTunes Connect.

-They are implemented using a simple scripting framework in `bin/execute.sh` which provides access to the functions in `bin/components`.
+Most functions are accessed using a simple scripting framework in `bin/execute.sh` that provides access to the functions in `bin/components`.

 - Run `bin/setup.sh` to setup your dev environment